-After the finalist accepts the job offer, change the applicant’s status on YJobs to "Offer Accepted."
+After the finalist accepts the job offer, change the applicant’s workflow state in YJobs to "Offer Accepted."

 The Regretful Phone Call

-After the offer has been accepted, a member of the interviewing panel should promptly notify all of the other interviewed candidates of the filling of the position.
-A personal contact by phone or letter is recommended.
-For non-interviewed YJobs applicants, please change their statuses to “Not Hired – Sends Email.”
-This is a reflection of BYU courtesy.
+After the offer has been accepted, a member of the interviewing panel is to promptly notify all of the other interviewed candidates of the filling of the position.
+This is a personal contact.

 As you converse, remember to: